ekmas/neobrutalism-components/README.md

 ## Introduction

-Neobrutalism components is a collection of type-safe components written in React and Tailwind.
+Neobrutalism components are a collection of Tailwind components for React and Shadcn UI.

 ## Documentation